braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 ### Content Cards {#platform-features-content-cards}

 With Content Cards, you can send a highly targeted, dynamic stream of rich content to your customers right within the apps they love, without interrupting their experience.
 In addition, Content Cards support more personalized features, including card pinning, card dismissal, API-based delivery, Connected Content, custom card expiration times, card analytics, and easy coordination with push notifications.
+[Learn more about integrating and customizing Content Cards.][4]

 ![A generic mobile image depicting what the banner, captioned image, and classic Content Card look side by side.]({% image_buster /assets/img/cc_feed_new.png %}){: style="max-width:60%"}

 ### Push notifications {#platform-features-push}

 Braze supports the Apple Push Notification Service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android.
 Push notifications can be triggered by the publication of messaging campaigns and news items.
+[Learn more about using Braze to trigger push notifications][5].

 ![The push message editor displaying an example push message and title to be sent to the Android, iOS, and Web messaging channels.][8]